ShayekhBinIslam/python/README.md

 server.run(port=5000)
 ```

+See [Getting Started](./docs/getting-started.md) for a more complete overview.

 ## Contributing

-If you want to contribute, join our [Discord](https://discord.gg/MXmfhwQ4FB) to find out more!
+If you want to contribute or stay up to date with development, join our [Discord](https://discord.gg/MXmfhwQ4FB) to find out more!